 All PhD candidates are expected to present their research, either as a poster or an oral presentation, which is a great opportunity to get feedback from fellow PhD candidates and supervisors.

 Travel and accommodation will be covered for all PhD candidates and supervisors.
-As we have limited rooms available, we would appreciate that PhD candidates agree to share a room with a fellow PhD candidate.
+As we have limited cabins available, all PhDs will share a cabin with a fellow PhD candidate.
 Please indicate with whom you would like to share a cabin in the registration form.
 Depending on the number of registered participants, supervisors might also have to share a cabin.

 Registration & abstract submission

 CHESS students should submit abstracts (can be a draft if complete version is not ready yet) and register at the same time.

 For questions regarding the registration and the program, please contact us at firstname.lastname@example.org.